slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 ### $22,588.89 Debt Paid

-My loans stopped being subsidized because I was terminated, and I had to pay $22,588.89 for being terminated.
+My loans stopped being subsidized because I was terminated, and I had to pay $22,588.89, some of which went directly to teh University of Rochester and not a loan providing service, for being terminated.

 The subsidization was due to my family being poor, lower-lower class poor.